quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ## bag2     3      8        5     7
 ```

-You can get the size of a matrix by `dim()` that returns a two-element numeric vector.
+You can obtaine the size of a matrix by `dim()` that returns a two-element numeric vector.

 ```r